zechlau14/zechlau14.github.io/projects/heartbreaker.md

 ## Running the Game

+### DM Principles
+* Give your players meaningful decisions and multiple viable options.
+* Giving more information rather than less allows for more meaningful decisions.

 ### Rolls
 If success or failure is inevitable, don't call for a Roll.
 Only call for a Roll if both success and failure lead to interesting outcomes.